Here’s Why Costco’s Avocados Last Longer Than Others

-As if Costco wasn’t enough of a magical place (even professional chefs love Costco), the shelf life of their avocados will have you running to, well, the shelves.
+As if Costco wasn’t enough of a magical place, the shelf life of their avocados will have you running to, well, the shelves.
 Thanks to the store’s recent collaboration with Apeel Sciences, the shelf life of Costco’s avocados has doubled.
 So you can finally make homemade guacamole without worrying about the timing of your recently purchased avocados.

 Pro tip: Avocados typically last 4-7 days at room temperature.
 Here’s how long your fresh produce will keep.